k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/12_custom_ws_java_examples.md

 # Java Function Web Services - Code Examples

-While it is recommended to build web services with Graphit, you might use Java function for this purpose.
+While it is recommended to build web services with Graphit, you may use Java function for this purpose.

 ### Example List